Two of the most incredible things to see in all of Italy! Let's start with Polignano...

 If once in a lifetime and unforgettable experiences are your thing then Matera and the Sextantio Cave Hotel (click for details) have to be on your bucket list.

-It's a weird experience staying in this cave city where, until as recently as the 1950's, a large part of the population of the city lived.
+It's a weird experience staying in this cave city where, until as recently as 1950, a large part of the population of the city lived.
 Nothing I've ever done is even remotely similar.

 Matera is in the region of Basilicata, just to the west of Puglia, If you're not sure where that is click on this Sextantio Hotel link and you'll see the option to view a map of the region.